-Loyola University Maryland welcomes Elizabeth Smart for the 27th Sister Cleophas Costello Lecture on Thursday, Oct.
-12, at 7:30 p.m. in McGuire Hall on the Evergreen campus.
+Loyola University Maryland welcomes Gabrielle “Gabby” Douglas, gold medal Olympic gymnast, for the 28th annual Sister Cleophas Costello Lecture on Thursday, November 8, 2018, at 7:30 p.m. in McGuire Hall on the Evergreen campus.

 Girl on Fire: A Conversation with Gabby Douglas